Ian Happ Player Props: Cubs vs. Reds

 Ian Happ At The Plate (2022)

-- Among the qualifying hitters last season, he ranked 40th in batting average, while his on-base percentage ranked 39th and he was 55th in slugging.
+- Among qualifying hitters in MLB play last year, his batting average ranked 40th, his on-base percentage ranked 39th, and he was 55th in the league in slugging.

 - Happ reached base via a hit in 102 of 158 games last season (64.6%), including multiple hits in 27.2% of those games (43 of them).